 The Gil Project is located approximately six miles east of the Freshwater Reservoir at Fort Knox.
 The project is connected to the Fort Knox operational area by a production haul road that originates near the Fort Knox TSF dam and ends at the project site.
-The project site is covered by the Gil Department of Natural Resources Millsite Lease that applies to approximately 177 hectares (438.5 acres).
-The ore body is located within the boundaries of the Gil Alaska Trust Land Office ("TLO") Lease and across several unconsolidated state claims within the FGMI land package.
+The project site is covered by the Gil Department of Natural Resources Millsite Lease that applies to approximately 70 hectares (174 acres), the Alaska Trust Land Office Millsite Lease ("TLO Lease") that applies to approximately 177 hectares (438.5 acres), and several unpatented state mining claims.
+The rights to mine the ore body are all through underlying State claims.

-The State of Alaska Upland Lease, Gil Alaska TLO Lease, and other State claims carry a 3% production royalty, based on net income and recovery of initial capital investment.
+The State claims carry a 3% production royalty, based on net income and recovery of initial capital investment.
 Mineral production from these claims is also subject to a mine license tax, following a three and a half year grace period after production commences.
-There has been no production from State claims situated outside the boundaries of the Upland Mining Leases at the Fort Knox Mine or the Gil Alaska TLO Lease.
-The final royalty and mine license tax calculations for 2022 are expected to be prepared in Q2 2023.
+The final royalty and mine license tax calculations for 2023 are expected to be prepared in Q2 2024.